-- directed by or reasonably foreseeable to, and was known to or foreseen by, Defendants, persons who sprayed them, and others nearby while they were being sprayed or when they recently had been sprayed, commonly were exposed to paraquat, including as a result of spray drift (the movement of herbicide spray droplets from the target area to an area where herbicide application was not intended, typically by wind) and contact with sprayed plants.
-At all relevant times, it was reasonably foreseeable to and known to or foreseen by Defendants that such exposure commonly would and did occur and would and did create a substantial risk of harm to the persons exposed. - and directed by or reasonably foreseeable to, and was known to or foreseen by, Defendants, persons who used them and other persons nearby commonly were exposed to paraquat, including as a result of spills, splashes, and leaks, while equipment used to spray it was being emptied or cleaned or clogged spray nozzles, lines, or valves were being cleared.
-At all relevant times, it was reasonably foreseeable to and known to or foreseen by Defendants that such exposure commonly would and did occur and would and did create a substantial risk of harm to the persons exposed. - Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to and was known to or foreseen by Defendants, and people were exposed to paraquat as a result, paraquat could and did enter the human body via absorption through or penetration of the skin, mucous membranes, and other epithelial tissues, including tissues of the mouth, nose and nasal passages, trachea, and conducting airways, particularly where cuts, abrasions, rashes, sores, or other tissue damage was present, and that paraquat that entered the human body in one or more of these ways would and did create a substantial risk of harm to people so exposed.
+- and directed by or reasonably foreseeable to, and was known to or foreseen by Defendants persons who sprayed them, and others nearby while they were being sprayed or when they recently had been sprayed, commonly were exposed to paraquat, including as a result of spray drift (the movement of herbicide spray droplets from the target area to an area where herbicide application was not intended, typically by wind) and contact with sprayed plants.
+At all relevant times, it was reasonably foreseeable to, and known to or foreseen by Defendants that such exposure commonly would and did occur and would and did create a substantial risk of harm to the persons exposed. - and directed by or reasonably foreseeable to, and was known to or foreseen by Defendants, persons who used them and other persons nearby commonly were exposed to paraquat, includingas a result of spills, splashes, and leaks, while equipment used to spray it was being emptied or cleaned or clogged spray nozzles, lines, or valves were being cleared.
+At all relevant times, it was reasonably foreseeable to, and was known to or foreseen by Defendants that such exposure commonly would and did occur and would and did create a substantial risk of harm to the persons exposed. - 136.
+At all relevant times, it was reasonably foreseeable to, and was known to or foreseen by Defendants that when Defendants' Paraquat Products were used in a manner that was intended and directed by or reasonably foreseeable to, and was known to or foreseen by

+Defendants and people were exposed to paraquat as a result, paraquat could and did enter the human body via absorption through or penetration of the skin, mucous membranes, and other epithelial tissues, including tissues of the mouth, nose and nasal passages, trachea, and conducting airways, particularly where cuts, abrasions, rashes, sores, or other tissue damage was present, and that paraquat that entered the human body in one or more of these ways would and did create a substantial risk of harm to people so exposed.